melezhik/sparrow/README.md

 ## Plugins

-A sparrow plugins which you search, install and (optionally) configure.
-Usually plugin is a small monitoring / testing suite to solve a specific issue.
-For example check available disk space of ensure service is running.
+A sparrow plugins which you search, install, configure and run.
+As already told, usually plugin is a small testing, monitoring, reporting suite to solve a specific issue.
+For example check available disk space or ensure that service is running.
 There are a plenty of plugins at SparrowHub.

 ## Checkpoints

 Checkpoint is configurable sparrow plugin.
 Some plugins does not require configuration and could be run as is, but many ones require some piece of input data.
-For example hostname o be verified or internal parameters to to adjust plugin logic.
-Checkpoint is a container for:
+For example hostname of application being checked or supplimental parameters to adjust plugin logic.
+Thus, checkpoint is a container for:

 * plugin
 * plugin configuration